Home Warranty Maintenance Requirements: What You Must Do

 Voiding vs. Denial: Know the Difference

 A denied claim means one specific repair isn't covered.
-A voided warranty means your entire policy is canceled — this typically happens for serious breaches like fraud or non-payment, not just skipped maintenance.
+A voided warranty means your entire policy is canceled.
+This typically happens for serious breaches like fraud or non-payment, not just skipped maintenance.
 However, repeated maintenance-related denials are a signal you're at risk.

 Strictest vs. Most Lenient Maintenance Policies

 Not all home warranty companies treat maintenance the same way.
+Here's how the major players compare in 2026:

 Company Maintenance Policy Strictness Notable Policy Detail

-Liberty Home Guard Moderate Standard wear-and-tear model; maintenance records strongly recommended
+Liberty Home Guard Moderate Standard wear-and-tear model; maintenance records strongly recommended.

 Smart Savings Made Simple!